seanyoung247/ensoJS/README.md

 }
 ```

 As real-world components grew, new sources of repetitive boilerplate appeared.
 For instance, querying the DOM for child elements.
-To solve this, a quick and simple processing step was added to the template parsing, to extract `#ref="myRef"` attributes, and insert them as fields on the component, for a simple access `this.myRef`.
+To solve this, a quick and simple processing step was added to the template parsing, to extract `#ref="myRef"` attributes, and insert them as fields on the component, for simple access via the class: `this.myRef`.
 But it soon became apparent that there was still a great deal of boilerplate, attaching events and the `@<event>=""` attribute evolved to replace calls to `this.myRef.addEventListener(...)`.
 As more features were added, Enso started to form.

 From: